TedHusted/awake/awake.md

 Park pursed her lips and tilted her head in response to the Lieutenant’s question.

 “And thanks to your stunt with the FBI, the captain is asking why we are investigating wheelchairs.
-She asked if we had surplus resources.”
+She asked if we have surplus resources.”

-“As it happens,” Park says, “reports of wheelchair incidents are up twenty percent over the last five years, and its likely that a great many issues are not being reported.”
+“As it happens,” Park says, “reports of wheelchair incidents are up twenty percent over the last five years, and it’s likely that a great many issues are not being reported.”

 “The chairs have become very sophisticated,” adds Tate, “but they are not being equipped with Event Data Recorders.
 So when there is an incident, we don’t have any tracking information.”